In this section we offer you basic and accessible information on how to get to La Pedrera, its opening times and the rates for day visits.

 The entrance to La Pedrera during the day has a general price of €22.

-Free access is given to lockers once the documentation accrediting the degree of disability is presented.
+Free access is given at the ticket office once the documentation accrediting the degree of disability is presented.

 Please note that there are many countries that do not specify the percentage of disability.
 In that case you only need to show the official letter that confirms the disability or illness.